 The number of devices on the Internet is constantly growing, and expected to attain 30 billion by the year 2023 [1].
-In addition, while the IoT is the key enabler for "smart cities" and Machine-to-Machine (M2M) communications [2], it is expected that the majority of devices on the Internet will be machine-type devices [3], while the usage of the IoT in smart cities has als expanded considerably [4] [5].
-Moreover, it is estimated that 52% of all the IoT will be comprised of devices that fall in the Massive IoT segment by the end of 2025 [6] where a large number of low-cost devices will exist within the coverage area of a single base station or gateway, causing congestion due to Physical Random Access Channel (PRACH) overload [3] [7], also known as the "Massive Access Problem" (MAP).
+In addition, while the IoT is the key enabler for "smart cities" and Machine-to-Machine (M2M) communications [2], it is expected that the majority of devices on the Internet will be machine-type devices [3] and the usage of the IoT in smart cities has expanded to a wide range [4][5].

+Moreover, it is estimated that 52% of all the IoT will be comprised of devices that fall in the Massive IoT segment by the end of 2025 [6] where a large number of low-cost devices will exist within the coverage area of a single base station or gateway, causing access problems due to Physical Random Access Channel (PRACH) overload [3][7] also known as the "Massive Access Problem".